-Effective July 1, 2023, the wage scale will be increased by 4% for all classifications.
-Steps will be adjusted accordingly maintaining existing ratios between the steps as shown in Schedule A.

-Schedule A, Wages, reflects the hourly rate of pay for each classification.
+Effective July 1, 2025, the wage scale will be increased by a percentage equal to the CPI-W, West Index, for the 12 months ending December 31, 2024, with a minimum 2% and a maximum 4.5% for all classifications.
+Steps will be adjusted accordingly maintaining existing ratios between the steps as shown in Schedule A. Schedule A, Wages, reflects the hourly rate of pay for each classification.
 The yearly salary presented is for references purposes only based on a regular schedule of 2080 hours per year.

 Section 2.
 Salary Steps.
 All step increases within the salary schedule established in Exhibit "A" shall be contingent upon satisfactory performance as indicated in an employee's written performance evaluation.
 This annual evaluation will correspond with the employee's anniversary date and will include a review of the employee's job description for completeness and accuracy.
 A performance evaluation may be grieved under Article 3 through Step 3 of the grievance procedure if an employee receives an evaluation which "Does Not Meet Standards."
-If an employee does not receive their his/her annual performance evaluation within two months after the employee's anniversary date, the evaluation will be presumed satisfactory and any step increase due will be granted retroactively to the employee's anniversary date.
+If an employee does not receive their annual performance evaluation within two months after the employee's anniversary date, the evaluation will be presumed satisfactory, and any step increase due will be granted retroactively to the employee's anniversary date.